 Logos, fonts, and colour schemes are cool but they’re not as important as those marketing folks would like you to believe.
 No one cares about your logo until they care about your organization.

 But what about super famous logos?

-It’s also worth noting that the vast majority of logos are NOT super famous.
+It’s also worth noting that the vast majority of logos are not super famous.
 In fact, there are very few organizations people recognize just by looking at their logo.

-I know this because one of the mindless games on my iPhone is called “Logo Quiz”.
-I was sure I would ACE this game, but I was wrong.
+I know this because one of the mindless games on my iPhone is called Logo Quiz.
+I was sure I would ace this game but I was wrong.
 In reality, I was shocked by how few logos I could readily connect with actual brands.

 Your logo is just an image.

+Your logo only begins to have meaning after your organization begins to have meaning.
 Ultimately, people will associate that image with the feelings they have about your organization.
 It doesn’t work the other way around.

 So if no one cares about your logo, what DO they care about?

 People care about what you do and how you do it.
 They care about the value of your products, programs, and services, and the ethical core of your organization.
 Brand images, like your logo, are cool and have value, but they’re not as important as those marketing folks want you to believe.
 They can’t build a positive reputation overnight.
 Nothing can.

 Everything worthwhile takes time and effort.
 To grow and thrive, you need to focus your attention and energy on real people and their needs: